 The beginning of your novel has a lot of work to do: hook the reader, introduce the protagonist, and move the story forward, to name a few.
-It is also what interested agents, publishers, and contest judges will ask to see.
-Novel Beginnings is a substantive edit of the first 5,000 words of your novel to help you craft a strong start to your story.
-Please include a detailed synopsis of the entire story when you submit these first pages.
+It’s also what interested agents, publishers, and contest judges will ask to see.
+Novel Beginnings is a substantive edit, stylistic edit, and copyedit of the first 2,500 words of your novel to help you craft a strong start to your story.
+Includes two rounds of follow-up and a final read. *Please include a detailed synopsis of the entire story when you submit these first pages.

 Subsequent Edits - Additional rounds of editing are available at an hourly rate.

 Sample Edit – I offer a free short sample edit of the manuscript you’re considering submitting for a Comprehensive Edit or Detailed Edit (one per client).
 This allows you to feel confident that you’re receiving the type and quality of edit you’re looking for while allowing me to assess your work for editing scope and turnaround time so I can give you an accurate quote.